Finding and attracting the right talent in niche industries

 Expand your hiring capabilities with a growing network of global remote workers

 Another major hiring model to adopt involves recruiting remote workers internationally.
 As a response to the pandemic, working from home has become the new normal.
-This has paved the way for a new working environment that potentially removes any geographic restrictions when sourcing niche roles.
+This has paved the way for a new working environment that potentially removes any geographic restrictions when sourcing niche and critical roles.

 Does your new employee need to be in the office or can they work remotely?